SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserFunctionalRequirements.md

 		* The student copies assessment-related details for a particular test before starting a test and paste that information to answer assessment questions in secure browser .
 1. F04.
 The secure browser may provide a means to retrieve system MAC address (optional).
 1. F05.
 The secure browser shall NOT provide a means to retrieve the system IP address(es).
+	* _Rationale_:  An Internet Protocol address (IP address) is a numerical label assigned to each device connected to a computer network that uses the Internet Protocol for communication.
+Exposing IP addresses through a browser service can enable hackers to exploit a service on an open port.
+	* _User Stories_:
+		* Computer runs services like media sharing on what are called ports.
+A port is just an opening that a service uses as a communications endpoint.
+There are 65,535 total allocated ports in TCP/UDP.
+To exploit a service on a port, a hacker would banner grab for the software and version.
+After they learn that information, they would search sites like Packet Storm for known exploits to run against the service.
 1. F06.
 The secure browser shall NOT provide a means to retrieve the current list of running processes, their PIDs and their PPIDs.
 1. F07.
 The secure browser may provide a means to obtain the application start time (optional).
 1. F08.
 The secure browser shall provide a means to query if `Spaces` is enabled or not, for macOS.